 Real people photographed doing their jobs in their actual setting brings authenticity to the images used to support the strategic plan.
 It keeps things personal and intimate.
 The most important audience for this plan are the people who work at the hospitals.
 The photographs let them connect to the plan, and to the future of healthcare in Hamilton.
-We partnered with the talented Jon Evans Photography to capture these scenes.
+Muse worked with our partner Jon Evans Photography to capture these scenes.

 This campaign required a number of specific pieces to get the messages out.
 Screen savers were used throughout the hospital system.
 A booklet shared the entire plan in both digital and print formats.
 Posters, placemats, Powerpoint presentations, and website content were developed for the leadership and ambassador teams.
 Buttons, banners, and hand-outs were distributed.
 On site wall graphics and posters support the plan campaign at all campuses.

 The script concept for the video was simple: Let people from all the departments communicate the top level messaging of the strategic plan, delivered as one continuous message.
 Interest comes from the tight edits, variety of environments, and diversity of roles of the people speaking.
 The video finishes with an overhead shot of all the participants grouped in the shape of a heart, a component of the brand symbol.

 Behind the scenes

 Over the course of this video project Muse had the pleasure of working with many extraordinary people.
 From the amazing St. Joseph’s staff to the talented team of videographers, sound recordists, and stylists, the final result reflects the professionalism of everyone involved.
 Video editing and all post-production was completed in-house by the Muse team.